LogtalkDotOrg/logtalk3/library/arbitrary/NOTES.md

 		arbitrary(constrain(integer, [Arbitrary]>>(Arbitrary mod 2 =:= 1)), Arbitrary).

 Another example is using the `transform/2` meta-type to transform generated values for a base type using a closure.
-Assuming that we want to generate sorted list of random integers, we can write:
+Assuming that we want to generate a sorted list of random integers, we can write:

 	arbitrary::arbitrary(sorted_integer_list, Arbitrary) :-